-The following lists the network accessibility issues and possible root causes
+The following lists the network accessibility issues and possible root causes.

 You can always troubleshoot the software settings by connecting the PX3TS to a computer if network access to that PX3TS fails.
-See Connecting the PX3TS to a Computer (on page 25).
+See Connecting the PX3TS to a Computer (on page 23).

-Symptom Probable cause Failure to access the master device Anything below is lost or loose on the master device: Network connection Power supply Anything below is disabled on the master device: The Ethernet or wireless interface IPv4 or IPv6 settings In the Port Forwarding mode, related settings are incorrectly configured on the master device.
+Symptom Probable cause Failure to access the master device • Anything below is lost or loose on the master device: Network connection Power supply Anything below is disabled on the master device: The Ethernet or wireless interface IPv4 or IPv6 settings • In the Port Forwarding mode, related settings are incorrectly configured on the master device.
 The master device's role is incorrectly set to 'Slave'.
 The interface where the network is connected is incorrectly set as the downstream interface.
 For the wireless networking, one of the following issues occurs: The USB wireless LAN adapter attached to the master device is not the Raritan USB WIFI LAN adapter.
-See USB Wireless LAN Adapters (on page 17).
+See USB Wireless LAN Adapters (on page 15).
 The wireless LAN configuration is not supported.
-See Supported Wireless LAN Configuration (on page 17).
+See Supported Wireless LAN Configuration (on page 15).
 The installed CA certificate chain contains any certificate that has expired or is not valid yet.

-Symptom Probable cause Symptom Failure to access a slave device One of the following issues occurs on the master device: Network connection is lost.
+Symptom Probable cause Failure to access a slave device • One of the following issues occurs on the master device: Network connection is lost.
 Power is lost.
 The Ethernet or wireless interface is disabled.
 One of the following issues occurs on the slave device in question or any upstream device (if available): Connection of the cascading cable is loose or lost.
 No power supply.
 The cascading mode is set incorrectly.
-For example, the master device is set to Bridging, but the slave device in question or any upstream device is set to Port Forwarding.
-In the Bridging mode, IPv4 (or IPv6) settings are disabled on the slave device in question.
-In the Port Forwarding mode, one of the following issues occurs: The master device's role is incorrectly set to 'Slave'.
+For example, the master device is set to Bridging, but the slave device in question or any upstream device is set to Port Forwarding. • In the Bridging mode, IPv4 (or IPv6) settings are disabled on the slave device in question. • In the Port Forwarding mode, one of the following issues occurs: • The master device's role is incorrectly set to 'Slave'.
 The master device's downstream interface is incorrectly set.
 For example, you use a USB cable to connect the 1st slave device, but select the Ethernet port as the downstream interface.
 The role of the slave device in question or any upstream device is set to 'Master' instead of 'Slave'.
-The port number you added to the IP address is incorrect.
-See Port Number Syntax (on page 306).
-IPv4 (or IPv6) settings are disabled on the master device.
-The slave device in question or any upstream device is a Raritan product that runs a "pre-3.3.10" firmware version while the rest of the chain runs firmware version 3.3.10
+The port number you added to the IP address is incorrect See Port Number Syntax (on page 332).
+IPv4 (or IPv6) settings are disabled on the master device. • The slave device in question or any upstream device is a Raritan product that runs a "pre-3.3.10" firmware version while the rest of the chain runs firmware version 3.3.10 or later.

 Tip: To determine which PX3TS may be the failure point of network, you may ping each PX3TS in the cascading chain, or check the slave-related events in the event log of each PX3TS.
-See The Ping Tool (on page 837) and Slave Device Events in the Log (on page 836).
+See The Ping Tool (on page 849) and Slave Device Events in the Log (on page 848).

-For a cascading chain comprising dual-Ethernet-ports PDUs, also check the following:

-- Whether the Ethernet interface (ETH1 or ETH2) where the network or cascading cable is connected is disabled on the cascaded device in question or any upstream device. - Whether the connection complies with the cascading guidelines, when set to the Port Forwarding mode.
-See Restrictions of Port-Forwarding Connections (on page 38). - Whether a newer PDU model, if involved, runs the appropriate minimum firmware version or later.
-For example, PXC must run 3.5.0 or later, and Legrand PDUs must run 3.4.11 or later.
+- For a cascading chain comprising only products with "dual" Ethernet ports, also check the following: - Whether the Ethernet interface (ETH1 or ETH2) where the network or cascading cable is connected is disabled on the cascaded device in question or any upstream device. - Whether the connection complies with the cascading guidelines, when set to the Port Forwarding mode.
+See Restrictions of Port-Forwarding Connections (on page 34). - Whether a newer product model, if involved in the chain, runs the appropriate minimum firmware version or later.